Activities at Camp

 Rock Climbing

-We rock climb at Earth Treks Climbing Center once a week during camp.
-We have had a partnership with Earth Treks for several years and the staff at Earth Treks works with the Attaway staff to align the climbing activities with the goals of camp.
+We rock climb at Movement Columbia once a week during camp.
+We have had a partnership with Movement for several years and the staff works with the Attaway staff to align the climbing activities with the goals of camp.
 Campers are encouraged to set personal climbing goals based on their own comfort levels with the experience.
 Opportunities for team climbing also occur.

 Games